Team building in the classroom: Which tools really work – from elementary school to secondary education

 Teambuilding im Unterricht: Welche Tools wirklich funktionieren – von Grundschule bis weiterführend

-📚 For Teachers & Educators
+📚 For teachers & educators

-Team Building in Schools:
+Team building in school:

-🎯 11 proven tools
+🎯 11 Proven Tools

 🏫 Primary & Secondary School

-▶ Explained in video
+▶ Explained in the video

 The four tools from the video